TarellKing/Cisco-Packet-Tracer/README.md

 | PCA    | NIC       | 172.16.1.10 | 255.255.255.0 | 172.16.1.1      |
 | SW1    | VLAN 1    | 172.16.1.2  | 255.255.255.0 | 172.16.1.1      |

-## Project Overview

-This project involves configuring a network setup with secure password and SSH protocols to ensure encrypted and secure remote access.

 ## Configuration Summary